andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

+### Introducing VehiclePro

+A marketplace for car sellers.

+Bring your car in for an inspection, then list it on our website!

+---

 ### Your business is a driver for change

 * Marketing wants us to change copy on the web site

 --

-* Finance wants us to change how we do tax calculations per transaction
+* Finance wants us to change how we do tax calculations on a car sale by region

 --

-* Operations wants us to build a new shipment tracking system
+* Operations wants us to build a new vehicle inventory system

 --
 * Product wants to implement a new integration with Vendor XYZ

 --
 * Customer support wants us to build a better support dashboard

 ---